 About Ralph Moss

 The medical writer Ralph W. Moss, PhD, has written or edited twelve books and three film documentaries on questions relating to cancer research and treatment.
 Moss is a graduate of New York University (BA, cum laude, Phi Beta Kappa, 1965) and Stanford University (MA, 1973, PhD, 1974, Classics).
 The former science writer and assistant director of public affairs at Memorial Sloan-Kettering Cancer Center in New York (1974-1977), for the past 40 years Moss has independently evaluated the claims of conventional and non-conventional cancer treatments.
-He currently directs The Moss Reports, detailed reports on the 25 most common cancer diagnoses.
+He currently writes The Moss Reports, detailed reports on the 27 most common cancer diagnoses.
+He provides informational phone consultations for cancer patients and their families.
 He also posts regularly at ralphmossblog.com

 His articles and scientific communications have appeared in The Lancet, the Journal of the National Cancer Institute, the Journal of Clinical Oncology, the Journal of the American Medical Association, New Scientist, Immunobiology, Pharmacological Research, Anticancer Research, Genetic Engineering News, Research in Complementary Medicine, the Journal of Alternative and Complementary Medicine, Journal of Cancer Research and Therapeutics and Integrative Cancer Therapies, of which he is Corresponding Editor.
 His invited op-ed "Patents Over Patients" appeared in the New York Times.